DENSE: Data-Free One-Shot Federated Learning: Abstract

 \section{Abstract}

 One-shot Federated Learning (FL) has recently emerged as a promising approach, which allows the central server to learn a model in a single communication round.
-Despite the low communication cost, existing one-shot FL methods are mostly impractical or face inherent limitations, \eg a public dataset is required, clients' models are homogeneous, need to upload additional data/model information.
-To overcome these issues, we propose a more practical data-free approach named FedSyn for one-shot FL framework with heterogeneity.
-Our FedSyn trains the global model by a data generation stage and a model distillation stage.
-To the best of our knowledge, FedSyn is the first method that can be practically applied to various real-world applications due to the following advantages: (1) FedSyn requires no additional information (except the model parameters) to be transferred between clients and the server; (2) FedSyn does not require any auxiliary dataset for training; (3) FedSyn is the first to consider both model and statistical heterogeneities in FL, \ie the clients' data are non-iid and different clients may have different model architectures.
-Experiments on a variety of real-world datasets demonstrate the superiority of our FedSyn.
-For example, FedSyn outperforms the best baseline method Fed-ADI by 5.08\% on CIFAR10 dataset when data are non-iid.
+Despite the low communication cost, existing one-shot FL methods are mostly impractical or face inherent limitations, \eg a public dataset is required, clients' models are homogeneous, and additional data/model information need to be uploaded.
+To overcome these issues, we propose a novel two-stage \textbf{D}ata-fre\textbf{E} o\textbf{N}e-\textbf{S}hot federated l\textbf{E}arning (DENSE) framework, which trains the global model by a data generation stage and a model distillation stage.
+DENSE is a practical one-shot FL method that can be applied in reality due to the following advantages: (1) DENSE requires no additional information compared with other methods (except the model parameters) to be transferred between clients and the server; (2) DENSE does not require any auxiliary dataset for training; (3) DENSE considers model heterogeneity in FL, \ie different clients can have different model architectures.
+Experiments on a variety of real-world datasets demonstrate the superiority of our method.
+For example, DENSE outperforms the best baseline method Fed-ADI by 5.08\% on CIFAR10 dataset.